-~~The AHFA will automatically calculate the Housing Needs Index score based on the project's location (majority of LIHTC units) within a 2020 Census Tract.
-Points will be determined based on the Zip Code and county in which most units in the defined project is located.~~
+The AHFA will automatically calculate the Housing Needs Index score based on the project's location (majority of LIHTC units) within a 2020 Census Tract.

 2. Annual Ohio LIHTC per LIHTC Unit

 Rationale: By providing an incentive for lowering the amount of Ohio LIHTC requested on a LIHTC unit basis, OHFA can bolster the number of affordable housing units created given the limited amount of Ohio LIHTC resources.